Angina refers to classic cardiac pain that is felt when there is a reduction in blood supply to the heart.

 Diagnostic testing can be offered to patients to diagnose or exclude CAD.

-NOTE: in patients where clinical likelihood of CAD is high based on clinical assessment alone, it may be reasonable not to offer further functional testing purely for the diagnosis of CAD.
-These patients may undergo further testing if they are deemed high risk of a major cardiac event based on risk stratification.
+If the clinical likelihood of CAD is high based on clinical assessment alone, it may be reasonable to only offer further testing if there is a high risk of a major cardiac event.

 A CT coronary angiography (CTCA) allows visualisation of the coronary artery lumens.